jaescalo/edgeworkers-json-inline/README.md

 - When NetStorage is used as an origin a path rewrite occurs to prepend /cpcode/ which the EdgeWorker will use by default.
 - NetStorage is for static assets so a mininmum caching time of 10 min is required.
 This is configurable in the Akamai property.

-## CircleCI
+## CircleCI (Optional)
-CircleCI automates the deployment to staging for this EdgeWorker on each `git commit`.
+CircleCI can automate the deployment to staging for this EdgeWorker on each `git commit`.
 The asociated configuration is in the `.circleci.yml` file.
 [CircleCI Contexts](https://circleci.com/docs/2.0/contexts/]) is are used to pass on sensitive information in variables to the configuration file `.circleci.yml`.
 The following variables should be managed under CirecleCI Contexts for this example.

 ### Account Info Variables